owhs/customDialog-AHK/readme.md

 - Limited keyboard controls: enter and escape, but no active button highlight (arrow keys)
 - "Fake" border around detail is drawn over top of detail control, future update will fix (just draw 4 1px lines lol)
-- Would be nice to have hover colour change on buttons (and exit button)
+- ~~Would be nice to have hover colour change on buttons (and exit button)~~ (Done)
-- Add "forceFocus", which will toggle sound and refocus to dialog if the parent dialog ever is refocused whilst dialog still active
+- ~~Add "forceFocus", which will toggle sound and refocus to dialog if the parent dialog ever is refocused whilst dialog still active~~ (Done (modal))
-- Missing a input text mode, but this would necessitate probably using a gui lib (buttons could be buttons lol (currently just text controls))
+- ~~Missing a input text mode, but this would necessitate probably using a gui lib (buttons could be buttons lol (currently just text controls))}~~ (Done)
 - Blue highlight on text
 - Auto timeout feature (idk how I forgot this one, my bad g)
 - An even more configurable webview2 popup lib, but that would a different project all together. (customDialog would still be useful in like...
 Event of a crash and providing a crash report (think adobe crash dialog))
-- Some of the properties are missing from the intellesense text comment block, generally could be improvied a touch, need to learn more about it
+- ~~Some of the properties are missing from the intellesense text comment block, generally could be improvied a touch, need to learn more about it~~

 ---